Business Expense Policy

 Personal Vehicles

-As a general rule, the use of personal vehicles for business is discouraged because no reimbursement will be made for the cost of repairs to the vehicle, regardless of whether the costs resulted from business travel or whether they resulted from acts of the traveler or another individual.
-Furthermore, it is the obligation of the owner of a personal vehicle being used for Dartmouth business to carry adequate insurance for his or her protection and for the protection of any passengers; this includes the cost of roadside assistance programs such as AAA if the employee chooses to enroll in such a program.
+The use of personal vehicles for business is discouraged.
+It is the obligation of the owner of a personal vehicle being used for Dartmouth business to carry adequate insurance for their protection and for the protection of any passengers.
+No reimbursement will be made for the cost of repairs to a personal vehicle or for the cost of roadside assistance programs, such as AAA, if the employee chooses to enroll in such a program.

 When the use of a personal vehicle is necessary, reimbursement for its use will be at the mileage rate published by the Controller's Office, which is based on the IRS published mileage reimbursement rate.
 The mileage reimbursement rate can be found at: https://policies.dartmouth.edu/policy/standard-mileage-rates